Yoast/duplicate-post/readme.txt

 Pay also attention to the new "Roles allowed to copy" option: it should convert the former "user level" option to the new standard, but unknown problems may arise.
 Make sure that your role is enabled.

+From version 3.0 onwards, post types must be enabled in the Options: check them as well.

 If not, maybe there is some kind of conflict with other plugins: feel free [to write me](http://lopo.it/contatti/) and we'll try to discover a solution (it will be *really* helpful if you try to deactivate all your other plugins one by one to see which one conflicts with mine...
 But do it only if you know what you're doing, I will not be responsible of any problem you may experience).

 = Can you add it to the bulk actions in the post/page list? =